georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 Meanwhile, for native 64-bit processes, you got a cleaned up programming model with the rough edges of 1980's segmentation[^Segmentation] quietly swept away.
-[^Segmentation] - *Segmentation*: The method of reaching higher addresses with a CPU by combining a segment and offset register to yield a final address.
+[^Segmentation]: - *Segmentation* The method of reaching higher addresses with a CPU by combining a segment and offset register to yield a final address.
 It's not pretty and it's what the x86 used.